 The tongue looks normal, and there is no obvious abnormal appearance.
 The tongue does NOT look red, nor particularly inflamed.

 Causes of burning tongue syndrome can include:

 For many people, the exact cause cannot be pin-pointed.
 This can be extremely frustrating, as it makes any treatment very difficult.
 It is quite common for sufferers of burning tongue sensations to also have anxiety and depression, although it is not clear if this is a possible cause of the burning syndrome, or a result of the constant discomfort from the syndrome.

 Recent research has shown some links between burning tongue syndrome and a particular ingredient in nearly all toothpastes on sale.
-It's called sodium lauryl sulfate, and it's added to toothpastes to make them foam up and frothy.
+It's called Sodium Lauryl Sulfate, and it's added to toothpastes to make them foam up and frothy.
 But in some people it can trigger a burning tongue sensation, as well as ulcers or canker sores.

-Your doctor or dentist can carry out some tests to try to identify any possible causes.
+Your doctor or dentist can also carry out some tests to try to identify any other possible causes.
 They will be looking for evidence of any vitamin deficiencies, of any infections in your mouth, and for any evidence of allergies to denture base materials, fillings, or food intolerances.

 Treatment for the sensation of burning tongue will be concentrated on any possible causes that have been identified, for example making new dentures if the existing ones are found to be ill-fitting or contain something that you are allergic to.

 Medications can be used to treat a dry mouth, treat any mouth infections, relieve pain, and also reduce anxiety and depression.